-St. Paul was writing to the Christian community he founded in Thessalonica.
+St Paul was writing to the Christian community he founded in Thessalonica.
 He was not able to visit there anymore, having had to escape from the city due to serious difficulties and persecution.

-However, through his letters, he continued to accompany the people with love, and indeed he praised them for their constancy and perseverance in faith.
+However, through his letters, he continued to accompany the people with love and indeed he praised them for their constancy and perseverance in faith.
 They had become exemplary witnesses!

-Paul knew that the community was asking very deep and existential questions.
-What happens to us after we die?
+Paul knew that the community was asking very deep and existential questions: what happens to us after we die?
 If the Lord is coming back soon, how can we prepare ourselves adequately for his final coming?

-Paul did not answer them with norms they should follow, but made a profession of faith instead: Jesus gave his life out of love for all humanity and is risen from the dead, thus opening the path to life for all people.
+Paul did not answer them with norms they should follow but made a profession of faith instead: Jesus gave his life out of love for all humanity and is risen from the dead, thus opening the path to Life for all people.

-To prepare for his return, Paul advised them to put the Gospel into practice in everyday life, to continue working honestly and build a sense of family in the community.
+To prepare for his return, Paul advised them to live the Gospel in everyday life, continuing to work honestly and build a sense of family in the community.